DevLearnOps/chaostoolkit-starter-pack-aws/library/scalability/ecs-service-cpu-scaling/README.md

-# Experiment: Service Autoscaling CPU Scale-Out
+# Experiment: ECS Service CPU Scaling

 Verify that the configured scaling policies for the targeted service can scale-out resources on CPU only.
 The experiment installs a CPU stressor on the service task definition and waits for autoscaling to automatically increase the number of desired tasks to the max.